 It is also important to note that PPFD depends on the hanging height of your lights.
 Light quality diminishes farther from the lamp.
 A PPFD measurement refers to the amount of PAR available at a specific distance from the fixture.
 So when you look at PPFD specs, note the distance at which that measurement has been taken.

 For example, that 200-watt SolarXtreme 250 boasts a 500 PPFD at 18”.
 But if you’re able to get the light even closer to the canopy, a 12” distance provides a PPFD of 800.
-When you look at selecting the right LED grow light for your tent size, be sure to consider vertical specs, not just square footage.
+When you look at selecting the right LED grow light for your tent size, be sure to consider multilevel specs, not just square footage.

 Finally, be sure you choose a quality LED light.
 Don’t be tempted by bargain lights.
 Cheap LED lights from China are unreliable and are not protected by a warranty.
 Not to mention, when you’re setting up a tent for the first time, it helps to have some support.
 You don’t get that with bargain manufacturers.